hzqst/MetaHookSv/docs/CaptionMod.md

 `cap_netmessage` : To enable or disable CaptionMod's `__NETMESSAGE__` HUD TextMessage translation.

 `cap_max_distance` : Ignore sound or sentences (which are supposed to play subtitles) whose speaker is too far away from this distance.
-This cvar is not going to work with SvEngine because of missing sound source information in `ScClient_FindSoundEx`.

 `cap_min_avol` : Ignore sound or sentences (which are supposed to play subtitles) which plays with volume smaller than this value.
-This cvar is not going to work with SvEngine because of missing sound source information in `ScClient_FindSoundEx`.

-`cap_debug` : To output debug message when there is a HUD TextMessage or sound playing.
+`cap_debug` : To output debug message of the Subtitle System and HudMessage Translation System.
+You can set `cap_debug` to 1 to check wether an dictionary entry is found or not in the Subtitle System.

 `cap_newchat` : To enable or disable Source2007 style VGUI2 chat dialog.